 The maximum amount that the parent may borrow under the Federal PLUS loan program, is Cost of Attendance minus any other aid (scholarships, grants, loans, waivers, etc.) received by the student.

 The interest rate varies depending on the loan type and (for most types of federal loans) the first disbursement date of the loan.
-The interest rate is a variable interest rate (capped at 8.25% for Direct Loans made to undergraduate students) until the loan is established, then it becomes a fixed rate.
+The interest rate is a variable interest rate (capped at 8.25%) until the loan is established, then it becomes a fixed rate.

 |Loan Type||Borrower Type||Interest Rate|

 4.99% fixed rate